Bhutan

 alignment to resolve territorial disputes arising from

-which lie in Bhutan's northwest and along the Chumbi
+contentious of which lie in Bhutan's west along China's

 Party abbreviations (political